elbuo8/botsito/README.md

 # Botsito extension

 Extending `botsito` is pretty straight forward.
-Declare a _named function_.
+Within the `scripts/students` directory, create a new file.
+In the file, declare a _named function_.
 Let's use `a` for the purposes of example.

 ```js
 function a() {